 This document has been prepared by the Seend Parish Neighbourhood Plan Steering Group and their Plan consultants Place Studio.
-It is a Consultation DRAFT version for comment, and together with its associated documentation is to be used for its intended purpose only.
+It is to be used together with the Seend Parish Neighbourhood and is to be used for its intended purpose only.